Parenting is full of amazing moments and sticky chaos, but nothing sends your heart racing quite like an unexpected rash or wheeze.

 Spotting the signs early—and knowing what you're dealing with—can make all the difference in keeping your kid comfortable, safe, and sneeze-free.

-Common Types of Allergies in Kids
+Types of Pediatric Allergies

 Allergies can show up in lots of ways, but most fall into a few main categories.
 Understanding the type of allergy your child might be dealing with can help you figure out what’s triggering the symptoms—and what to do next.

-Environmental Allergies
+Environmental Allergies in Kids

 These are your classic “why is my kid suddenly sneezing like a cartoon character?” allergies.
 Here’s an overview of common environmental allergies and symptoms.